-Exterior House Painting in Goose Hollow, Oregon – This Is What Prep Looks Like!
+Exterior House Painting in Portland’s Goose Hollow Neighborhood – This Is What Prep Looks Like!

 Posted by Sam Sundeleaf on Monday, June 11, 2018

 A great exterior paint job is easy to spot, with its true colors, even finish, clean lines, and overall “wow” factor.
 We see a lot of those great paint jobs on beautiful homes here in the Goose Hollow neighborhood.
 Did you know that you can also spot a great painting preparation job?
 You may think that because the preparation work is done behind the scenes, you can’t see it in the finished product, but that is definitely not the case.
 In fact, when you see that great exterior paint job, you are (at least in part) seeing the results of great surface preparation!